City Lit ceramics workshop

 Check your level

 Please note: We offer a wide variety of financial support to make courses affordable.
 Just visit our online Help Center for more information on a range of topics including fees, online learning and FAQs.

 This course gives an excellent opportunity for students with previous knowledge of ceramics, to work

 independently on ideas and self planned projects.
 Working alongside the City Lit Ceramic course students,

 learners are able to use the equipment and materials within the department.
 Although the majority of the teaching

-is given to the City Lit Ceramics course, the ceramic workshop students also receive tuition and advice throughout
+is given to the City Lit Ceramics course, the ceramic workshop students also receive advice throughout